 The Borneo Natural Sukau Bilit Resort is located right by the Kinabatangan River, the second longest river in Malaysia (560km in length).
 While the upper areas of the river have been significantly impacted by logging, towards the coast the river and surrounding lowlands support a variety of birdlife and provide a sanctuary for saltwater crocodiles, Borneo’s indigenous proboscis monkeys, Bornean orangutan and Asian elephants.
 (The Kinabatangan “Big 5” consists of the Pygmy Elephant, Orang Utan, Proboscis Monkey, Crocodiles and Rhinoceros Hornbill.)

 The huts are small but comfortable, and the food pretty basic.
-But we’re here for the wildlife, and we have a fantastic guide – XYZ – for the three days that we’re here.
+But we’re here for the wildlife, and we have a fantastic guide – Aloi – for the three days that we’re here.